“My iPhone 7 is stuck in boot loop, it won't respond to a reset or connect to iTunes. Any help would be much appreciated, thanks!”

-Follow the steps in 2.1 to force restart your iPhone and put it into recovery mode.
+Follow the steps in 2.1 to hard reset your iPhone and put it into recovery mode.

 Once your iPhone is in recovery mode, iTunes will offer you the option to Restore or Update.
 Click on "Restore".

-You would be certainly bring your iPhoneback to normal after trying the solutions given in this article.
-If you still have any issues on your iPhone, feel free to contact us and leave a comment below.
+You would be certainly bring your iPhone back to normal after trying the 8 solutions given in this article.
+If you don't know which method to choose, check the review of these solutions below: